 The Ngangurkau, Ngaiawang and Ngarkat people were the first inhabitants of the Mid Murray district, and Ngaut Ngaut Conservation Park sits at the junction of these communities.
 Ngaut Ngaut is a special place and the stars are integral to their traditions and stories of this area.

-The announcement of the new reserve followed more than two years of hard work by Mid Murray Landcare, Mid Murray Council, Murray River Lakes and Coorong Tourism Alliance, Astronomical Society of South Australia and the Department for Environment and Water.
+Acknowledging this special location as a Dark Sky Reserve followed more than two years of hard work by Mid Murray Landcare, Mid Murray Council, Murray River Lakes and Coorong Tourism Alliance, Astronomical Society of South Australia and the Department for Environment and Water.

 (Main image courtesy of adeltritus)

 This story was originally posted in November 2019.

 Log in to Disqus, Facebook, Twitter or Google to make a comment.
 If you would prefer not to log in you can still make a comment by selecting 'I'd rather post as a guest' after entering your name and email address.